Resources

 }

-For all of our other entries we had two separate devices and could cross-validate within the team that it indeed worked as expected.
+Everything is great by the look of this advisory, so what went wrong with this entry at PWN2OWN?
+Well, let me warn you about hardcoding IP addresses in your exploit code: For all of our other entries we had two separate devices and could cross-validate within the team that it indeed worked as expected.
 With this one, this mistake went unnoticed up until the first failed attempt.
 Wireshark was running in the background so I immediately knew what was wrong and I guided the ZDI engineer so we could fix it on the fly.
 Sadly the device did not send further DNS requests and we ultimately failed :)

 Identifying High Value Targets